k-vyn/framer-ios-kit/README.md

 ios.layout()
 </pre>

 This will set boxB 10 points below boxA, and it'll center it within boxA on the x-axis.
-The other centering constraint verticalCenter will work simliarly where it'll center the boxB within boxA on the y-axis.
+The other centering constraint verticalCenter will work simliarly center boxB within boxA on the y-axis.
 If you've set a top/bottom constraint, it'll ignore those constraints.

 <div id='align-rel' />
 #####Align Relationships
 ![](https://dl.dropboxusercontent.com/u/143270556/ioskit/align.png)
-The last type of relationships will allow you to align any edge of layer onto another layer.
+The last type of relationships will allow you to align any edge of layer onto another layer's edge.
 To do this, there are four constraints at your disposal: leadingEdges, trailingEdges, topEdges, and bottomEdges.
-These layers like centers will not accept anything other than another layer.
+These layers, like centers, will not accept anything other than another layer.

 If you'd like to align boxB's trailing edge onto boxA's trailing edge, write this:
 <pre>